dbt-labs/docs.getdbt.com/website/docs/docs/cloud/enable-dbt-assist.md

 4. To turn on dbt Copilot, toggle the **Enable account access to AI-powered features** switch to the right.
 The toggle will slide to the right side, activating dbt Copilot.

-5. Click **Save** and you should now have the dbt Copilot feature enabled to use.
+5. Click **Save**.
+You should now have the dbt Copilot AI engine enabled for use.

 Note: To disable (only after enabled), repeat steps 1 to 3, toggle off in step 4, and repeat step 5.